neilenns/mobiflight-docs/content/donate/index.md

 You can also support the project by [sponsoring the project on GitHub](https://github.com/sponsors/MobiFlight) and purchasing boards and hardware from the [MobiFlight shop](https://shop.mobiflight.com/).

 In addition to monetary donations consider supporting the project by helping new users in our [Discord](https://discord.gg/yUaBqMbz).
-We often have users who need help with the basics of getting started and we welcome everyone who has some MobiFlight experience to jump in and assist.
+We often have users who need help with the basics of getting started, and we welcome everyone who has some MobiFlight experience to jump in and assist.